eliaspuurunen/Tractus.VlcController/README.md

 With auto-play enabled, this can be used as a basic digital signage application.

+We created this product to have fine-graned control over how videos are shared during Zoom and Teams events.
+We found that the VLC app, while fantastic, is geared toward consumer video playback, not live broadcast.

 Created by Tractus Events - https://www.tractus.ca.

 ## Support this Project